Discovery of a dwarf planet candidate in an extremely wide orbit: 2017 OF201: Properties of

 \subsection{Color and variability}

-\name has a color index of $g-r=0.77\pm0.11$~mag, similar to Sedna ($g-r=0.85$) and much redder than the Sun \citep[$g-r=0.44$;][]{Willmer_2018}.
-Compared with the color distribution of the TNO population in \citet{Sheppard2010}, \name has a color consistent with other TNOs in the scattering disk and detached orbits, but is on the redder side.
-Given the depth and time sampling of the DECam and CFHT data, we do not detect any variability over 0.1 mag, which means the shape of \name is likely close to spherical.
-Deeper imaging with higher cadence is needed to probe the short-time variability due to rotation or satellite transit.
+\name has a color index of $g$--$r$ = 0.77$\pm$0.08~mag, which is much redder than the Sun \citep[0.44;][]{Willmer_2018} and is consistent with other TNOs with scattering-disk and detached orbits \citep{Sheppard2010, Ofek_2012}.
+Though it is on the red side of the distribution, it is not yet as red as Sedna, which has $B$--$V$ = 1.24.
+Given the precision and time sampling of the DECam and CFHT data, we do not detect any variability over 0.1 mag, indicating that the shape of \name is likely close to spherical.
+Deeper imaging with higher cadence is still needed to probe the short-time variability due to rotation or satellite transit.